iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

 $$

 where $$\eta$$ is the learning rate of the meta-learning algorithm.
-Equation \eqref{eq:meta-learning-model} represents the inner optimization loop in a simplified version of the MAML algorithm (REF), where the model is updated with a single gradient step.
+Equation \eqref{eq:meta-learning-model} represents the inner optimization loop in a simplified version of the MAML algorithm <d-cite key="finn_model-agnostic_2017"><d-cite>, where the model is updated with a single gradient step.

 Putting all together, we can define the meta-learning loss as: